Teeldinho/Vanilla-Store-Shopify/README.md

 This project builds upon a previous solution that demonstrated how to develop a reusable, customizable UI component system using plain vanilla JavaScript, HTML, and Tailwind CSS.
 You can find the previous project [here](https://github.com/Teeldinho/Vanilla-Store).
 That project aimed to create a customizable, composable design system that could be tweaked for multiple use cases and clientele.

-In [this](https://td-vanilla-store.myshopify.com/) Shopify project, we leveraged Shopify's capabilities and metafields to enhance product displays.
+In [this](https://td-vanilla-store.myshopify.com/) Shopify project, we leveraged Shopify's capabilities and `metafields` to enhance product displays.
 We started with the Shopify Dawn theme and incorporated Tailwind CSS for styling.

 ![Hero Products](media/vs-hero-2.png)

 ## Introduction

-We used metafields for various attributes such as ratings, reviews count, and labels.
-The label metafield is the most accurate to use, while ratings and reviews count are interdependent and managed carefully.
+We used metafields for various attributes such as `ratings`, `reviews_count`, and `labels`.
+The `label` metafield is the most accurate to use, while ratings and reviews count are interdependent and managed carefully.

-Our approach involves creating reusable snippets that render specific parts of our components.
-These snippets can be easily reused across different sections of our Shopify store, promoting consistency and ease of maintenance.
-This solution serves as a simple introduction to making Shopify Themes using Liquid.
+Our approach involves creating reusable `snippets` that render specific parts of our components.
+These `snippets` can be easily reused across different `sections` of our Shopify store, promoting consistency and ease of maintenance.
+This solution serves as a simple introduction to making Shopify Themes using `Liquid`.

 ## Metafields